antonidag/myblog/content/en/posts/bicep-what-if/index.md

 Resource changes: 1 to create.
 ```
 Here we can clearly see the resources being deployed, their name, sku and all the necessary information.
 We also get a summery as you can se on the last row of resources changed, created and ignored.
 Sending this to your colleague for review would be much appreciated and easy to understand.
 Compare this to code-review for an example, the reviewer needs to have knowledge around the language Bicep its syntax, logic and structure.
-If you are like me, and does not always make the perfect pull request, the reviewer might end up reviewing a lot of code, which can make it hard to get a proper overview of the impacted resources.
+If you are like me, and does not always make the perfect pull requests, the reviewer might end up reviewing a lot of code, which can make it hard to get a proper overview of the impacted resources.

 If we combine these steps, we can build a stable, robust and predictable deployment process and catch errors before it is too late.

 ## Setting up Github Action pipeline ⚙️

 Before diving into the setup process, there are a few prerequisites to address:
-- __Create a Service Principal in Azure:__ This provides the necessary permissions for the GitHub Action to interact with your Azure resources securely.
+- __Create a Service Principal in Azure:__ This provides the necessary permissions for the GitHub Action to interact with your Azure resources.
 - __Set up a GitHub Project:__ Create a project in GitHub and set up an Environment within your project.
 - __Add GitHub Secrets:__ Store credentials securely as GitHub secrets to ensure they are not exposed in your repository.